-VML endorses the National League of Cities' Platform for Children and Families that recognizes that strong communities are built on a foundation of strong families and neighborhoods.
+VML endorses the National League of Cities' Platform for Children and Families which recognizes that strong communities are built on a foundation of strong families and neighborhoods.
 VML supports and encourages efforts by our communities and the state that emphasize:

-- Opportunities to learn and grow: family literacy programs, quality out-of-school time programs and early childhood programs; - Safe neighborhoods to call home: sufficient state support for local law enforcement, juvenile justice, and re-entry programs; - Healthy lifestyles & environment: improving access to healthy foods, physical activity, and recreation programs; and - Financially fit families: workforce development, curbing predatory lending, and increasing access to mainstream banking and financial services.
+- Opportunities to learn and grow: family literacy programs, quality out-of-school time programs and early childhood programs; - Safe neighborhoods to call home: sufficient state support for local law enforcement, juvenile justice, and re-entry programs; - Healthy lifestyles and environment: improving access to healthy foods, physical activity, and recreation programs; and - Financially resilient families: workforce development, curbing predatory lending, and increasing access to mainstream banking and financial services and other resources to advance their economic mobility.

-VML supports approaches (such as the Virginia Grocery Incentive Fund) to provide financial and technical support for businesses to expand and ensure greater access to healthy food for residents of the state.
+VML supports approaches (such as the Virginia Grocery Incentive Fund) to provide financial and technical support for businesses to expand and ensure greater access to healthy food for residents of the state as well as improving people's ability to get to grocery stores and community gardens.